Derandomized Parallel Repetition via Structured PCPs

 PCPs of Proximity (PCPPs) were defined simultaneously in \cite{BGHSV06} and in \cite{DR06} under the name assignment testers.
 PCPPs allow the verifier to check not only that a given circuit is satisfiable, but also that a given assignment is (close to being) satisfying.
 They were introduced for various motivations, and in particular, they facilitate composition of PCPs which is important for constructing PCPs with reasonable parameters.

 Intuitively, a PCP verifier for $\csat$ is an oracle machine $V$ that is given as input a circuit $\varphi:\B^{t}\to\B$, and is also given oracle access to an assignment $x$ to $\varphi$ and a proof $\pi$.
 The verifier $V$ is required to verify that $x$ is close to a satisfying assignment of $\varphi$, and to do so by making only few queries to $x$ and $\pi$.
 For technical reasons, it is often preferable to define $V$ in a different way.
 In this definition, instead of requiring that $V$ makes few queries to its a oracle and decides according to the answers it gets, we require that $V$ outputs explicitly the queries it intends to make and the predicate $\psi$ it intends to apply to the answers it gets.
 The advantage of this definition is that it allows us to measure the complexity of the predicate~$\psi$.
-The formal definitions of PCPP are given below. \begin{definition} [ PCPP verifier]A \emph{PCPP verifier} for $\csat$ is a probabilistic polynomial-time algorithm $V$ that on input circuit $\varphi:\B^{t}\to\B$ of size $n$ tosses $r(n)$ coins and generates \begin{enumerate} \item $q=q(n)$ queries $I=\left(i_{1},\ldots,i_{q}\right)$ in $\left[t+\ell\right]$ (where $\ell=\ell\left(n\right)$ and the queries are viewed as coordinates of a string in $\B^{t+\ell}$). \item A circuit $\psi:\B^{q}\to\left\{ 0,1\right\} $ of size at most $s(n)$. \end{enumerate} We shall refer to $r(n)$, $q(n)$, $\ell(n)$, and $s(n)$ as the \emph{randomness complexity}, \emph{query complexity}, \emph{proof length}, and \emph{decision complexity} respectively.
+The formal definitions of PCPP are given below. \begin{definition} [ PCPP verifier]A \emph{PCPP verifier} for $\csat$ is a probabilistic polynomial-time algorithm $V$ that on input circuit $\varphi:\B^{t}\to\B$ of size $n$ tosses $r(n)$ coins and generates \begin{enumerate} \item $q=q(n)$ queries $I=\left(i_{1},\ldots,i_{q}\right)$ in $\left[t+\ell\right]$ (where $\ell=\ell\left(n\right)$ and the queries are viewed as coordinates of a string in $\B^{t+\ell}$). \item A circuit $\psi:\B^{q}\to\left\{ 0,1\right\} $ of size at most $s(n)$. \end{enumerate}